High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: TLR modes and high-frequency decoupling

 This formula in turn gives the approximate expression for $k_n X$:

 Note that in the limit $n\rightarrow\infty$, we obtain $k_n X=n\pi$, and the boundary condition at $x=0$ effectively becomes $du/dx=0$, which is the appropriate boundary condition if the TLR were terminated with capacitors at both ends, i.e.~the connection to the ground is effectively cut and no (high-frequency) current flows at the point where the qubit is located.
 The low-pass-filter behavior now becomes clear.
 In fact, this behavior is perhaps more intuitive for the circuit with inductive coupling compared to the case of capacitive coupling studied in Ref.~\cite{Malekakhlagh2017}.
 The intuitive picture of an inductance is as a circuit element that resists changes in current.
+The time derivative of an ac current in the inductance is given by the product of the oscillation amplitude and the frequency.
 Put differently, the impedance of an inductance $L$ at frequency $\omega$ is given by $i\omega L$.
-The time derivative of an ac current in the inductance is given by the product of the oscillation amplitude and the frequency.
 Increasing the frequency leads to stronger resistance by the inductance, which can be alleviated by suppressing the oscillation amplitude.
 In the limit of infinite frequency, the current at the location of the low-pass filter must be suppressed to zero to avoid an infinite resistance from the inductance.

 In addition to $\omega_{\rm cutoff}$, we can also define the parameter $n_{\rm cutoff}$ as an estimate for the number of TLR modes whose coupling to the qubit is not significantly suppressed: